semgrep/bento/PRIVACY.md

 * what data is not collected
 * why specific data is collected and how it’s used

-# Principles
+## Principles

 These guidelines inform decisions about data collection:

-* Transparency:
-    * Collect and use information in a way that is transparent and benefits the user
+1. **Transparency**: collect and use information in a way that is transparent and benefits the user
-* User control
-    * Develop products and advocate for best practices that put users in control of their data
+2. **User control**: Develop products and advocate for best practices that put users in control of their data
-* Limited data
-    * Collect what is needed, de-identify where possible, and delete when no longer necessary
+3. **Limited data**: Collect what is needed, de-identify where possible, and delete when no longer necessary

-# Definitions

-## Personal data

-Personal data includes:

-* .git related information, such as repository name, commit, git user name, and git user email
-* IP address
-* source code and context of findings
-* User email address (if the user provides it)

-## Collected data
+## Collected Data

 Bento collects data to help improve the Bento user experience for users everywhere.
 The following information is collected and sent to r2c: